Have you read the Castlereagh Statement? You should!

 Make No Mistake, This Is A Pivotal Moment

 Arguably, while the collective focus of AI in Education to date has been on "AI Literacy" and "Safe Use" guidelines, in a visionary move, facilitators of the Statement, Professors Danny Liu (USYD), Jason Lodge (UQ) and Microsoft Executive, Katie Ford, have moved towards a systemic Australian-based approach.
 The AI jargon for this, I believe, is known as defining one's 'sovereign capability'.
-At Curriculum Makers, we're hoping it means that every teacher, in every classroom get to efficaciously and confidently interacting with AI.
+At Curriculum Makers, we're hoping it means that every teacher, in every classroom get to confidently interacting with AI.
 Consequently, dealing with 'an agent' rather than just a tool, means tackling philosophically vexing issues and practical processes, first and foremost, pedagogically.

 Broadcasting a collective vision of AI in Education